jaybeeuu/jaybeeuu-dev/packages/posts/src/module-spotting.md

 );
 ```

-The key here is the `define` function on line 1. `RequireJS` wraps the module code and supplies a couple of variables
+The key here is the `define` function on line 1.
+The runtime uses wraps the module code and supplies a couple of variables to use to define your exports and dependencies.
-to use to define your exports and dependencies. `define` tells `RequireJS` you are going to define a module.
-The first
+`define` tells the `AMD` runtime you are going to define a module.
-argument is an array of the dependencies.
-These are either relative paths to the modules or an alias like `jQuery` which
-is defined in requires config.
+The first argument is an array of the dependencies.
+These are either relative paths to the modules or an alias like `jQuery` which is defined in config.
 The second argument is the function to run to perform the module definition.
 It's arguments are the dependencies and that is how require gets them into your code.

-At the end of the definition function `return Cat;` defines the export of the module (the `Cat` class).
+At the end of the definition function `return Cat;` defines the export of the module (in this case the `Cat` class).

+In order to fulfil the dependencies and be able to make our `Cat` class,
+when it executes the `define` function downloads the dependencies in parallel
+then executes the `define` functions in those modules.
+And so on until the whole graph has been discovered and executed.

+Because all the module code is executed within a function it is well isolated from the rest of the JavaScript environment.

-The syntax is complex, setting it up is finicky and it's not a popular way of doing modules any more so let's not dwell
+IMHO the syntax is pretty complex, setting up the runtime and aliases is finicky.
-on it.
-But it is a bit like a penny-farthing - no one likes to use it any more, but every now and again you see one in
-the street it's fun to point at it and wonder about how anyone came up with such an invention...
+These days it's not a popular option, but it worked OK in it's hay day.

-Having said that a time when you might see something like this is if you are debugging some code which has been bundled
+There are still times when you might see something like this is if you are debugging code which has been bundled
-by Webpack, without source maps, and it has been configured to have an `AMD` style output so it does show up every now
+by bundlers like Webpack, Parcel etc without source maps.
+They can often be configured to have an `AMD` style output so that code may look something like this.
-and again.

 ### [CommonJS](https://en.wikipedia.org/wiki/CommonJS)

-Because this is the module system implemented by [Node.js](https://nodejs.org/en/) it is more likely you will come
+Because this is the module system implemented, until recently, by [Node.js](https://nodejs.org/en/),
+it is much more likely you will come across it.
-across it.
-It's also worth pointing out that code transpiled and bundled by `webpack` is converted into modules with
-a `CommonJS` flavour so you can come across it in the browser too.
-It is definitely worth getting into some detail
-about this one.
+It is definitely worth getting into some detail about this one.

 The way this works is that when node executes the JS in a module it wraps the code in a function.
-The function supplies
+The function makes sure that the module is executing in it's own context, and internals don't bleed into the global scope.
-a couple of special arguments which the module can use.
-More details can be found
+It also supplies a couple of special variables which the module can use.
+More details can be found [here](https://nodejs.org/docs/latest/api/modules.html#modules_the_module_wrapper),
-[here](https://nodejs.org/docs/latest/api/modules.html#modules_the_module_wrapper).
-But the important ones for the
-sake of this discussion are `exports`, `module` and `require`.
+but the important ones for the sake of this discussion are `exports`, `module` and `require`.

 Here's an example ripped almost exactly from the [node docs](https://nodejs.org/docs/latest/api/modules.html)...